yukaryote/belief-space-planning/README.md

 Implementation of ["Efficient planning in non-Gaussian belief spaces and its application to robot grasping"](https://people.csail.mit.edu/rplatt/papers/platt_isrr2011_6.pdf).

 ## Installation
-Make a virtualenv.
+Make a virtualenv with Python 3.8 or newer.
 Then run
 ```
 pip install -r requirements.txt
 ```